 8.6.
 Test equipment should be suitable for mobile application.

 8.7.
 Test equipment should fulfil common safety regulations.

-8.8.
+8.8 For substances concentration measurement it is essential that the same test instrument with equivalent calibration for inside and outside measurement is used.
+Only measurements with the same instrument can be compared.

+8.9.
 Additional measurement equipment.